Chronic Stress, Sleep Issues, and the Weight Gain Connection

 Stress and Weight Gain

-Increases Cortisol: Chronic stress increases the levels of cortisol, a hormone connected to your stress response.
-Cortisol is a fat-storing hormone and high levels of cortisol lead to an increase in fat storage3,4.
+Increases Cortisol: Chronic stress increases levels of cortisol, a hormone connected to your stress response.
+Cortisol is a fat-storing hormone, and high levels of cortisol lead to an increase in fat storage3,4.

-Alters HPA Axis: Stress alters the working of the HPA axis.
-The HPA axis is a delicate subsystem involving the hypothalamus, pituitary, and adrenal glands of the body.
-When there is a disturbance in the homeostasis of the HPA axis, it leads to impaired glucose metabolism and reduces insulin sensitivity that can affect eating behaviors5.
+Alters HPA Axis: Stress alters the working of the HPA axis, a delicate subsystem involving the hypothalamus, pituitary, and adrenal glands of the body.
+When there is a disturbance in the homeostasis of the HPA axis, it leads to impaired glucose metabolism, which can affect eating behaviors, and reduced insulin sensitivity, which can also increase fat storage5.

 Sleep and Weight Gain

-It turns out that poor sleep habits can cause weight gain, memory loss, and poor cognitive abilities in the long run.
-A study found that losing as little as thirty minutes of sleep can promote weight gain6.
+Studies show that poor sleep habits can have long-term effects on your weight, memory, and cognitive function.
+One study found that losing as little as thirty minutes of sleep a night can promote weight gain6.

-Alters Hunger: When you are sleep deprived it messes with the body’s hunger-regulating hormones.
-Studies show that levels of ghrelin, a hormone that promotes hunger, increases with poor sleep7,8.
-Levels of leptin in the body, a hormone that contributes to satiety and fullness in the stomach, also drop9.
-When these changes happen it directly influences food intake leading to overeating.
+Alters Appetite: When you are sleep deprived, it messes with the body’s hunger-regulating hormones.
+Studies show that levels of ghrelin, a hormone that promotes hunger, increase with lack of sleep7,8 while levels of leptin, a hormone that contributes to satiety and fullness, drop9.
+When these changes happen, it can easily trigger overeating.

-Low Insulin Sensitivity: Sleep deprivation can also affect the way your body uses glucose and lowers the efficiency of insulin.
-In turn, this increases the risk of type 2 diabetes.
-A study found that when allowed only four hours of sleep for six nights, the body’s ability to lower blood sugar dropped by 40%10.
+Low Insulin Sensitivity: Sleep deprivation can also affect the way your body uses glucose and lower the efficiency of insulin, throwing your blood sugar out of balance.
+One study found that when allowed only four hours of sleep for six nights, the body’s ability to lower blood sugar dropped by 40%10.
+High blood sugar is linked with weight gain.

 How Can You Take Control?

-Exercise: Adhering to a regular physical activity can help bring down the cortisol levels and stabilize blood sugar levels.
+Exercise: Regular physical activity can help bring down cortisol levels and stabilize blood sugar levels.

-Sleep Routine: Go to bed at the same time every day and avoid watching TV or using your cell phone.
-Try eating a light dinner at least an hour before going to bed.
-You can also get natural sleep support from a supplement, such as our Melatonin Gummies or our herbal Sleep formula made with melatonin12, magnesium, chamomile, passion flower, and valerian root.
+Healthy Sleep Routine: Go to bed at the same time every day and try to avoid watching TV or using your cell phone late at night.
+You can also get natural sleep support from a supplement, such as our Melatonin Gummies or our herbal Sleep formula made with melatonin12, GABA, magnesium, chamomile, passion flower, and valerian root.

 1. Life-course exposure to job strain and ambulatory blood pressure in men, 2003 Jun 1;157(11):998-1006